sykesjd/sorkin-exegesis/_posts/2024-08-09-a-few-good-men.md

 > JESSUP: This kid broke the chain of command and ratted on a member of his unit, to say nothing of the fact that he is a US Marine and it would appear he can't run from here to there without collapsing from heat exhaustion.

 The use of the term "ratted on" suggests the image of a mafia don on the hunt for undercover infiltrators in a way that I'm not completely certain was intentional.
-It should be noted that the US military ended up banning screening of this film on military bases due primarily due to its depiction of the Marines, and I suspect that inferable comparison may have been part of the decision.
+It should be noted that the US military ended up banning screening of this film on military bases due primarily to its depiction of the Marines, and I suspect that inferable comparison may have been part of the decision.

 > MARKINSON: Colonel, I think it would be better to hold this discussion in private.
 >